 6.3 The Client acknowledges that only full premium payments can be transferred to the Insurers and acknowledges that RBS cannot extend credit terms on behalf of the Insurers to the Client.

 6.4 It is the responsibility of the Client to ensure that full premium payments are made timeously to RBS and in accordance with the terms of any debit order.

 6.5 The Client acknowledges that RBS will not under any circumstances be liable or responsible for paying any unpaid premium due to the Insurers.

 6.6 In the event that premiums are paid on a monthly basis, the Client is required to supply their banking details and provide authorisation for monthly debit orders.

-6.7 Kindly note that RBS does not cash payment for premiums or fees.
+6.7 Kindly note that RBS does not accept cash payments for premiums or fees.

-7.1 RBS confirms that it has professional indemnity insurance and fidelity guarantee cover in place.
+7.1 RBS confirms that it has professional indemnity insurance in place.

 8. Financial status of Insurers

 8.1 The policy of RBS is to place insurance with reputable and creditworthy Insurers.
 RBS does not accept responsibility nor does it guarantee the future solvency of the Insurers.